Curious about Bluegrass Music? Here's some information to put you in a Bluegrass state of mind.

 Make no mistake; musicians can, and do, argue long into the night about the exact differences between Bluegrass music and other styles such as mountain music, old tyme music, country, roots, Americana, grassroots, folk and progressive folk.
 But they all recognize its Kentucky origins.
 The seeds of Bluegrass have been carried far from Kentucky, and continue to take root and flourish in countries all over the world.

-Bluegrass Note: The five stringed banjo used in Bluegrass music developed from earlier four stringed banjos fashioned by African slaves in the 17th century after the "banjar" which originated in Africa hundreds of years ago.
+Bluegrass Note: The "banjar", made from half a gourd and animal skins, originated in Africa hundreds of years ago.
+The five stringed banjo used in Bluegrass music developed from earlier four stringed banjos fashioned by African slaves in the 17th century.
 It's not certain how the short fifth string developed, but it was definitely in use by the early 1800s.

 For Your Listening Pleasure